 Once upon a time Prater’s Mill and Dalton Rock shared an owner, so most of our exhibit space is gravel.
 High heels and small wheel strollers will find the terrain difficult at best.
 Comfortable shoes and wagons are the way to go here.

 Children under 12 are free and so is your dog.
-We do require you to pick up after them plus the dogs must be leashed.
+We do require you to pick up after them both plus the dogs must be leashed.
 Please note the DOT will not allow non-service animals on the shuttle busses.

-The fair admission fee of $7 (cash only) goes to help preserve and maintain Prater’s Mill and the surrounding buildings.
+The fair admission fee for adults and seniors of $7 (cash only) goes to help preserve and maintain Prater’s Mill and the surrounding buildings.
 Children 12 and under and Military with ID are free.
 Parking and shuttle services are free.
 Coca-Cola sponsors live entertainment all day long at the Saylors Pavilion.
 Appalachian musicians and cloggers are among the many acts scheduled throughout the weekend.

 And yes there is food.
 Held in the atmosphere of an old time country fair, Southern home style cooking is provided by many civic groups and vendors at reasonable prices.
 Coca-Cola supplies Dasani bottled water, Coke, Diet Coke, Sprite and Dr, Pepper along with 4 flavors of Powerade sold at $2.00 per bottle.